-Per our mission statement, we aim to reduce the need for euthanasia in Clay County.
-Therefore, we do not accept any animal that resides outside of the county.
+Per our mission statement, we aim to reduce the need of euthanasia in Clay County, therefore, we do not accept any animal from outside of Clay County.

-We cannot intake any animal with aggression or bite history.
+- We cannot take in any animal with aggression or bite history.

-Pets must be spayed or neutered, up-to-date on vaccines,and have a recent negative Heartworm or FeLV/FIV test.
+- Pets must be spayed/neutered, up-to-date on vaccines and have a recent negative Heartworm or FeLV/FIV test.

-Upon the receipt of all required information, our Kennel / Cattery Supervisor will review your request and provide surrender appointment details if the request has been accepted by the review committee.
+Upon the receipt of all required information, our Kennel / Cattery Supervisor will review your request and provide surrender appointment details.
+We reserve the right to decline your request for surrendering.

 - Your pet

-Please understand an appointment does NOTE guarantee we will intake your dog or cat, as we are a small facility with limited space.
-We may have a waiting list at the time you want to surrender your pet, and it may take some time.
+Please understand, an appointment does NOT guarantee we will intake your dog or cat.
+We may have a waiting list at the time you want to surrender your pet and may take some time.

-If time is of the essence, we would recommend the use of the below re-homing websites, or to consider Clay County Animal Services (if you’re a Clay County resident).
+If time is of the essence, we would recommend using the re-homing websites below or consider Clay County Animals Services (if Clay County resident).